dgroomes/micronaut-playground/sql/README.md

 1. Start the Postgres database:
     * `docker-compose up --renew-anon-volumes --detach`
 1. Use Java 11
+    * Make sure the version of `java` in your terminal is Java 11.
     * Also, make sure Java 17 is installed.
 This version of Java will be used via Gradle's [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html).
 1. Build and run the app:
     * `./gradlew run`